 Granted, they are both autodidacts with impressive spans of knowledge about philosophies both east and west.
 Among their many similarities, they both refused to allow school to interfere with their educations and each has authored an extensive body of articles and books to share their learnings and to pay their bills.
 They both founded alternative graduate schools, Watts the American Academy of Asian Studies (now California Institute of Integral Studies) and Wilber the Integral University.
 Each is more a storyteller than a scholar, which has led to them both being largely ignored by traditional academia or angrily criticized by those with territorial claims to the knowledge bases in question.

 While Watts is less didactic than Wilber, had he lived to be 100 he would surely have been either a member of Wilber’s Integral Institute think tank or one of its major constructive critics.

 But Wilber’s work is only now beginning to be applied in practical ways by others.
 His Integral University in Colorado is only a few years old and only a handful have referred to Wilber’s work as an underpinning for their own.
 Wilber will likely have his day, but it will be located in the 21st century.

 Since his death in 1973 his eldest son Mark Watts has acted as curator of his works keeping many of them in print and bringing forth new compilations from Alan’s lecture notes and workshop recordings.
-Many can be found on the Alan Watts website (www.alanwatts.com).
+Many can be found on the Alan Watts website (www.alanwatts.com) or on YouTube.